Matera loses captaincy, among 3 players suspended by Pumas

 The Pumas have gone from stars to villains at home within weeks.

-That tribute contrasted poorly with that of the New Zealanders, who offered a black jersey with the No. 10 and the last name Maradona on the back to the Argentina squad on the halfway line at the beginning of the traditional pre-match Haka last weekend.
+That tribute contrasted poorly with that of the New Zealanders, who offered an All Blacks jersey with Maradona’s name and playing number 10 to the Argentina squad on the halfway line before their match last weekend.

 The backlash forced the Argentine squad to make a public apology on Monday, before the controversial old social media posts emerged.

-Matera had admitted that “the tribute we chose to pay Diego caused pain and disappointment in many people and we wanted to (say) that in no way was that our intention.”
+Matera admitted “the tribute we chose to pay Diego caused pain and disappointment in many people and we wanted to (say) that in no way was that our intention.”

 “Diego was an extremely important person for us, he always supported us,” Matera said, adding that “for Argentine athletes, Diego Maradona is the greatest thing there is and he marked us all.”